When I think back to my 20-year-old self, seen at left in Thailand in the early 70s, I only have one message to share:

 Being so critical, I seemed to naturally attract those who felt comfortable sharing all the ways I was inadequate.
 Something tells me that if I had felt a lot better about myself, I would have attracted a more generous group around me.

-I recall one female professor I had at the University of Washington in my early 20s.
-She did try to be reassuring.
+I recall one female professor I had at the University of Washington in my early 20s, who tried to be reassuring.
 She told me I was independent and different than most of my peers, and that was a good thing.

 I of course thought she was crazy but, now I KNOW she was right!